nextgis/docs_ngmobile/source/main.rst

    Measure distance.

-You can even tap the third point and the distance between first & third point will be captured & shown.
-This way you can measure distance of a smooth curve, too.

-If your third point forms a triangle, then a thin line between the first & third point is seen & the resultant triangle that would form.
-In this case the system shows the area of that triangle in the top toolbar.

-This also applies to any number of points.
-A polygon may be formed in this way & the resultsnt area.
+You can add further points, to measure distance of complex lines and smooth curves, as well as measure areas of the formed polygons.

+Position of any point may be edited by tapping on it and dragging it to the correct location.

-When you are done, tap the blue tick button to exit the measure mode.
+To exit Measure mode tap the blue tick button in the corner of the screen.

 .. note::
-   To avail this facility, "Show measuring button" check box must be ticked ON in the map settings. (see :numref:`ngmobile_settings_map_pic`).
+   To use this feature "Show measuring button" checkbox must be switched ON in Map settings (see :numref:`ngmobile_settings_map_pic`).